justinvdm/q-stream/readme.md

 ## api

-### `qs([fn], [opts])`
+### `qs([opts], [fn])`

 Creates a new q-stream based transform stream.

+If `opts` is given, it is passed through to the base `Transform` constructor as the options to use to create the stream.
+In contrast to the base `Transform` constructor and [through2](https://www.npmjs.org/package/through2), q-stream sets `objectMode` to `true` by default (since this mode is used so often).

 If `fn` is given, is is used as the transform stream's `_transform` function. `fn` should take the form `function(chunk, enc)`, where `chunk` is the current chunk to be transformed and `enc` is the encoding type if `chunk` is a `string`.
 In contrast to the original `_transform` function, no callback should be provided.
 Instead, the return value is used as the result of the chunk's transformation. `fn` may also return a promise fulfulled with the chunk's transformation result.
 Similar to the original `_transform` function, the transformation result is optional, so a return value does not need to be given.

-If `opts` is given, it is passed through to the base `Transform` constructor as the options to use to create the stream.
-In contrast to the base `Transform` constructor and [through2](https://www.npmjs.org/package/through2), q-stream sets `objectMode` to `true` by default (since this mode is used so often).

 ### `.flush(fn)`